rrennoir/PyAccEngineer/README.md

 ## Install

 - Need python 3.8 or 3.9 (**don't use 3.10 it has problem installing some modules**), preferred [anaconda](https://www.anaconda.com/products/individual) or [python](https://www.python.org/downloads/)
-- Check to box while installing to ADD TO PATH
+- Check to box while installing to **ADD TO PATH**
 - Download the zip file in the [Release](https://github.com/rrennoir/PyAccEngineer/releases) or use git: `git clone https://github.com/rrennoir/PyAccEngineer.git --recursive`
-- Install the modules required, use the `install_module.ps1` script or do a `pip install -r requirement.txt` in the terminal
+- Install the modules required, use the `InstallModule.bat` script or the ps1, bat is recommended since it doesn't have the limitation by default

 **For sever host only**, client doesn't need to open anything on their router.
-- Open a TCP and UDP port (4269 TCP and 4270 UDP are the default)
+- Open a TCP and UDP port (4269 for TCP and UDP are the default)

 ### Example of opening port for 4269 on both protocol (TCP and UDP)